thunderbird/webext-examples/manifest_v2/experiment.prefMigration/readme.md

 ## Legacy Preference Migration Experiment

-This extension shows how to migrate preferences from the legacy pref system to the WebExtension local storage.
+This extension shows how to migrate legacy preferences stored in a `nsIPrefBranch`, to the WebExtension local storage.